shadyaab/shopping-micro-service/README.md

     Zuul uses below mechanism
         - Automated mapping of routes via service discovery
+            - Default routing
         - Manual mapping of routes via service discovery
         - Manual mapping of routes using statis URLs
+            - Used to route services that aren't managed by Eureka server

+    Filters
+        - Pre Filter
+            - It cannot redirect to another service or endpoint
+        - Post Filter
+        - Route Filter
+            - Used for dynamic routing
+            - Used to route between two different version of same service.
+            - It can dynamically route service outside zuul.
+            - It doesn't redirect HTTP call, instead terminate the previous one and create the new one.
+            - If it cant redirect to new route, it will redirect to orignal target service.

+    *Correlation Id :
+        - Its is unique id that gets carried accross all the microservices on request.
+        - It allows to trace the chain of events that happen through of series of microservice call.